 Children Testifying In Family Court, Injunctions and DCF Hearings

-Which Children Can Testify, How and When
+Which Children Can Testify, At What Age and When

-In traditional family law cases (such as divorce and paternity) minors are not allowed to testify in family court and be subjected to direct and cross-examination questions.
+In divorce and paternity cases minors are not allowed to testify in family court and be subjected to direct and cross-examination questions.
 Rather, if necessary, the child will speak privately to the judge in his or her chambers, while the attorneys and parents remain in the courtroom.
 However, litigants have a due process right to have this conversation transcribed by a court reporter.

 Injunction hearings present different considerations.
 The respondent who is subjected to a potentially permanent injunction faces a possible restriction upon his or her liberty and movement.
 Thus, a family court judges in an injunction hearing will be much more open to subjecting minors to cross-examination by opposing attorneys.
 Still, the judge often takes steps to minimize the psychological trauma to the child such as having him or her testify via Skype instead of in the courtroom itself.

-Florida DCF Dependency Hearings
+(3) Florida DCF Dependency Hearings

-In DCF dependency hearings, children are frequently heard from in the courtroom.
-The dependency judge will often ask children questions directly from the bench.
+In DCF dependency hearings, children are frequently testify in the courtroom.
+The dependency judge will often ask them questions directly from the bench.
 Just as with injunction hearings, children can be questioned by attorneys representing the Department of Children and Families, their own attorneys, as well as the parent’s attorneys.
 However, because they are children, dependency judges will not hesitate to reign in attorneys who ask inappropriate or combative questions.
 Attorneys know that they have a “short leash” when asking children questions in court.

 How We Can Be Of Service

 If you have any questions about your child testifying in family court or any other family law issue, feel free to call AAA Family Law at (407) 260-6001 and schedule an initial consultation.
 At the consultation I will listen to your explanation of the issues that you are confronting.
-Then I will answer your questions and, if legal action is required, I will outline a plan of action to achieve your objectives.
+Then I will answer your questions and, if legal action is required and I will outline a plan of action to achieve your objectives.

-Finally, I will provide you with the amount of the family lawyer attorney fees required to put that plan into action.
+Finally, I will provide you with the amount of the attorney fees required to put that plan into action.
 You will know these fees before signing any contracts or making any payments.
 And they will be for a fixed amount, not an hourly rate whose total is unpredictable.